simplifiedcourses/simplifiedcourses.github.io/_posts/2023-11-26-asynchronous-form-validators-in-angular-with-vest.md

 # Intro

-In this article, we are going to tackle Asynchronous Validations in Angular with Vest.js
+In this article, we are going to tackle Asynchronous Validations in Angular with Vest.js.

+Not a fan of the written word?
+Check out the YouTube video [here](https://youtu.be/pYDXY3Yo8kM){:target="_blank"}!

-Previously we learned that we can use [vest.js]() to write validation suites.
+Previously we learned that we can use [vest.js](https://vestjs.dev/){:target="_blank"} to write validation suites.
 The advantage of a validation suite is:
 - It's framework agnostic
 - It's reusable